Nuala Holloway: Modelling

 Shortly after completing secondary school, Holloway became a fashion and photographic model.
 She gained praise and attention in the late 1970s and 1980s for her work.
 She appeared in magazines and newspapers, both in Ireland and abroad.
-In 1975 after winning the Miss Westmeath competition, she represented her country at Miss International 1975 Beauty Pageant in Okinawa, Japan.
+In 1975 after winning the Miss Westmeath competition, she represented her country at Miss International 1975.
 She is the only native of County Westmeath to become Miss Ireland.

 Acting

 Holloway appeared in films, stage plays, television dramas and Ads.
 She has performed in The Focus Theatre in Dublin.

 In 1978, Holloway appeared in The First Great Train Robbery with Sean Connery.
 She also worked as a double for actress Lesley-Anne Down.
 She worked in "The Flame Is Love", "The Year Of The French", "The Death of our Angels" and "Tailor Made".

 She acted with Gabriel Byrne in Bracken and with Pierce Brosnan in Manions of America.
 She also appeared in Silver Apples of The Moon, Anois is Arís and played Sister Concepta on The Live Mike.

 Her stage career includes performances such as Sauce for The Goose (with RTÉ Players, Gaiety Theatre), Meeting of the Ladies Club, The Importance of Being Earnest, Living Quarters by Brian Friel, The Love Of The Nightingale by Timberlake Wertenbaker - she played the part of The Queen at Players Theatre, Trinity College, Dublin, The Death of Cuchalainn by W. B. Yeats - played lead part at the North American Theatre Festival in Milwaukee.